Deploying to Vercel

 - Long-running workflows (research agents, multi-model pipelines) may need a different platform entirely.

-There's no workaround for this limit on Vercel.
 If your flows consistently exceed the timeout, consider Railway or Docker instead.

 Troubleshooting